 Many people with a chronic leukemia may not have any symptoms and might not notice any effects for many years, or in some cases at all.
 Eventually, however, leukemia can spread to organs including your lymph nodes, spleen, liver, brain and spinal cord, and elsewhere.

 Having too few healthy red blood cells (anaemia) reduces the amount of oxygen delivered to your body through the bloodstream.
 Having too few platelets (thrombocytopenia) stops the blood clotting so makes it hard for the body to stop any bleeding.
 And having too few healthy white blood cells leaves you open to infections – the main cause of death in leukemia.

-“In the short term I was worried it would have an impact, and sometimes acted accordingly; these days it’s very much in the background”– response in survey among people with leukemia on HealthUnlocked, 2018
+“In the short term I was worried it would have an impact, and sometimes acted accordingly; these days it’s very much in the background”– response in 2018 HealthUnlocked leukemia survey

 How is leukemia treated?